servalproject/batphone/CURRENT-RELEASE.md

    can successfully call someone who is within WiFi range of your phone, but calls that need to be carried through intermediate phones are unreliable.

- * MeshMS messages are transmitted in clear form without encryption, so are not private from other WiFi users -- see [serval-dna issue #35][].

  * Rhizome slowly and gradually consumes all space on your SD Card as you send and receive files -- see [batphone issue #8][] and [serval-dna issue #10][].
    You can work around this by deleting the Rhizome database while the Serval